jjlovaglio/blockchain-developer-bootcamp-final-project/Notes.md

   * Need to keep track of n addresses equivalent to  each plant in the vineyard
     * an address array of n acquirers.
     *  address[n] public acquirers;
-* Plants have different statuses and are subject to different water treatments.
+* Plants have different statuses and are subject to different water treatments, exposures, trailing systems
+  * which in turn lead to different viability conditions.
-* Users need to be able to acquire a plant
+* Users need to be able to acquire a plant (via the acquire function)
+* Users need to be able to check how many plants are already owned by people (?).

 ```
 pragma solidity ^X.X.XX;